nathanRamaNoodles/Agario-Joy-Controller/README.md

 11. To exit out of AUTOHOTKEY program, type "CTRL+ESC"

 Extra feature!
-a.
-Game Modes: While holding the nunchuck properly, make a stabbing movement up and then downward to change game modes.
+1. Game Modes: While holding the nunchuck properly, make a stabbing movement up and then downward to change game modes.
 Current two games modes are AGAR.io(default) mode and Slither.io mode.
-b.
-There is also a mouse mode.
+2. There is also a mouse mode.
 First hold the c button on the nunchuck and then perform the *Game Mode from (part a)*.
-c.
-Scroll Mode 1(In Mouse Mode only): tilt the wii nunchuck sideways to engage scroll mode.
+3. Scroll Mode 1(In Mouse Mode only): tilt the wii nunchuck sideways to engage scroll mode.
 In this mode, you move the joystick to scroll across pages.
-d.
-Scroll Mode 2(In Mouse Mode only):tilt the other way and you can scroll even FASTER!
+4. Scroll Mode 2(In Mouse Mode only):tilt the other way and you can scroll even FASTER!
-e.
-While in Mouse mode, shake nunchuck sideways to disable joystick.
+5. While in Mouse mode, shake nunchuck sideways to disable joystick.
-f.
-While in either Game Mode, shake nunchuck sideways to exit out of a game(Similar to typing "ESC")
+6. While in either Game Mode, shake nunchuck sideways to exit out of a game(Similar to typing "ESC")